bmilne64/School-Performance-Trends/README.md

 ### Step 8 - Scores by School Size

-* Create a DataFrame called size_summary that breaks down school performance based on school size (small, medium, or large)
+* Create a DataFrame that breaks down school performance based on school size (small, medium, or large)

 ![](images/size.png)

 ### Step 9 - Scores by School Type

-* Create a DataFrame called size_summary that breaks down school performance based on school type (charter or district)
+* Create a DataFrame that breaks down school performance based on school type (charter or district)

 ![](images/type.png)